 - Add the diced tomatoes, broth, bay leaves, lentils and sweet potato and stir well.
 Bring the stew to a low simmer and let simmer for another 30 minutes or until the lentils and sweet potato become tender, stirring occasionally.

-- If you want some of the stew to be thinner you can pull half of it out and use an immersion blender to make half of the soup thinner and pour it back in.
+- If you want some of the soup to be thinner you can pull half of it out and use an immersion blender to make half of the soup thinner and pour it back in.

 - Stir in the spinach and fresh parsley and let the spinach wilt which takes about 3-4 minutes.